Water innovation and sustainability

 Kathy has over 20 years experience in cross-disciplinary national and international research and consultancy focusing on improving water quality and public health in low and high income countries.
 She has close collaboration with the World Health Organisation (WHO) since joining Surrey in 2000 and is the lead contact for the WHO Collaborating Centre for the Protection of Water Quality and Human Health held by the University of Surrey.

-Prior to joining the Robens Centre for Public and Environmental Health, University of Surrey in 1996 Dr Katherine Pond worked for four years as co-ordinator of a national coastal pollution project.
+Prior to joining the Robens Centre for Public and Environmental Health, University of Surrey in 1996 Kathy worked for four years as co-ordinator of a national coastal pollution project.

-She spent a 2-year secondment at the WHO European Centre for Environment and Health, Rome where she worked in the Water and Sanitation Unit.
+She spent a 2-year secondment at the WHO European Centre for Environment and Health, Rome, Italy where she worked in the Water and Sanitation Unit.

-Since returning to the University as a researcher she has continued to work as a WHO temporary advisory on a number of contracts providing technical and administrative support and training in the field of drinking water quality and human health.
-Kathy leads the work of the WHO Collaborating Centre for the Protection of Water Quality and Human Health, held by the University of Surrey.
+Since returning to the University she has continued to work as a WHO temporary advisory providing technical and administrative support and training in the field of drinking water quality and human health.

-Kathy is now a senior lecturer (working part time since 2009) in the Department of Civil and Environmental Engineering and is the programme lead for the MSc in Water and Environmental Engineering.
+Kathy is now an Associate Professor in the Department of Sustainability, Civil and Environmental Engineering and is the programme lead for the MSc in Water and Environmental Engineering.

 Water innovation and sustainability